 The Model layer represents your data structures and business logic.
-The domain-specific representation of the information that the application operates on.
+It is the domain-specific representation of the information that the application operates on.
 Many applications also use a persistent storage mechanism (such as a database) to store and retrieve data.
 MVC does not specifically mention the data access layer because it is understood to be underneath or encapsulated by the Model Layer.
-This is the most important part of your application and it is usually modeled by ColdFusion components, CFCs.
+This is the most important part of your application and it is usually modeled by ColdFusion components (CFCs).
 You can even create the entire model layer in another language or physical location (Java, web services).

 All you need to understand is that this layer is the layer that runs the logic show!
 For the following example, I highly encourage you to also do UML modeling, so you can visualize class relationships and design.

 There are tons of great UML resources and tools.
 Here are some great tools for you:

 Sparx Systems Enterprise Architect - http://www.sparxsystems.com/products/ea/index.html

 ColdFusion generation templates for Enterprise Architect - https://github.com/lmajano/EA-ColdFusion-CodeGeneration

 Since some of the examples in this section require the usage of ColdFusion ORM and the ColdBox ORM Extensions module (https://github.com/ColdBox/cbox-cborm), let's use CommandBox to install them in our application in two easy steps:

 Application.cfc and add a mapping to this module:

 Unfortunately, we cannot use the ColdBox Module CFMappings to do this because the ColdFusion ORM loads before anything in our system.